Joseph Curtatone

 Joseph Anthony Curtatone (born June 28, 1966) is an American politician from Somerville, Massachusetts who formerly served as the city's mayor from 2004 until 2022.

 Early life and education

-Curtatone, born and raised in Somerville, Massachusetts and graduated from Somerville High School in 1984.
+Curtatone was born and raised in Somerville, Massachusetts and graduated from Somerville High School in 1984.
 He later earned his B.A. from Boston College in 1990, his J.D. from the New England School of Law in 1994, and his MC/MPA from Harvard Kennedy School in 2011.

 Career

 After serving as an Alderman for the city of Somerville for eight years, Curtatone was elected mayor in 2003.
 At 38, he was the second youngest mayor in Somerville history.
-He is serving his ninth, and final, term as mayor.
+He concluded his ninth and final, term as mayor in 2022 after 18 years in office.
 In 2006, Somerville was recognized by The Boston Globe Magazine as the Best Run City in the Commonwealth.
 On March 1, 2021, he announced that he would not seek another term as mayor of Somerville.